FAQ's: Eligibility, Sponsorship and Pageant Weekend 101

-At the beginning of one of the shows, each contestant will be introduced to the audience during an upbeat, choreographed introduction number (contestant will not sing and the choreographed moves are very easy – you do not need to be a dancer).
+At the beginning of one of the shows, each contestant will introduce herself to the audience during an upbeat, choreographed number (contestant will not sing, and the choreographed moves will be very easy – you do not need to be a dancer).

 Do I need to pay for my hotel and food during pageant weekend?